RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 7 - Project 7: Direct URL Definition and Inclusion Method
 You can view the full details of this project [here](./gs7/day7-project7.md).

+### Day 9 - Project 9: How to use templates in django
+You can view the full details of this project [here](./gs9/day9-project9.md).